-As more and more stores boost their recycling commitment (some entire cities have banned plastic bags), it’s becoming pretty common to bring your own shopping bags.
+As more and more stores boost their recycling commitment (quite a few cities have banned plastic bags), it’s becoming pretty common to bring your own shopping bags.
 Fabric bags are the go-to alternative and widely available, particularly the heavier, structured bags.
 Lightweight, flexible bags that would best replace plastic can be harder to come by.
 Luckily, you’re a clever sewing person and can make your own… with a little help from your friends here at Sew4Home.

 These bags are made from two layers of quilting weight cotton with just a bit of batting in the base.
 As the name implies, they’re meant to be wonderfully soft and stuffable.

 We chose three different coordinating florals for our sample bags, alternating the fabrics to create the exterior and lining sets.
 The fresh colors are are sure to make shopping more fun.
 The Aloha Girl collection from Fig Tree Quilts was our original fabric.
-As with most designer fabric collections, they don’t necessarily stay around forever, and so we spotted the Vintage Fruit collection by Indy Bloom at Hawthorne Supply Co. that capture the same Shop Pretty vibe.
+As with most designer fabric collections, this one couldn’t stay around forever, but the options for pretty quilting cottons are endless – and they refresh each season!

 We traditionally recommend pre-shrinking your fabric prior to starting a project, but it’s an especially good idea for this project, since the finished bags are likely to be laundered often.
 For our favorite tips, check out: Preshrinking: Learn the What, Why, When, and How.